Aims and Ethos

 - To promote fundamental British Values of democracy; the rule of law; individual liberty and mutual respect and tolerance of those with different faiths and beliefs as set out in the Prevent Strategy (2011).

-This half term we are exploring the Christian Values of 'Respect and Reverence' in our Collective Worships and our reflection areas in the classrooms.
+This half term we are exploring the Christian Values of 'courage' in our Collective Worships and our reflection areas in the classrooms.
 The children are developing their understanding of this Christian value, thinking of Bible stories linked to the theme.
-As parents and teachers, our examples of respect for each other are critical for our children because they watch not only the media but they are also watching us!
+As parents and teachers, our examples of courage are critical for our children because they watch not only the media but they are also watching us!

 The local Benefice News Click Here